-Click on this link and you can get a sense of the route I will take WalkingHome.
-If I followed it step by step it would be 3,355 miles and travel along Route 66, through Oklahoma City then north by northwest (I think) through the midwest… It’s an early draft but if you think you might walk with me for a day or so, or have family or friends along the way that might take me in, its worth a look.
+Click on the link below and you can get a sense of the route I will take WalkingHome.
+If I followed it step by step it would be 3,355 miles and I would travel along Route 66, through Oklahoma City then north by northwest (I think) through the Midwest… It’s an early draft but if you think you might walk with me for a day or so, or have family or friends along the way that might take me in, take a look.

 Thanks to those of you who made it to the Wildlands Trust on New Year’s Eve Morning (Dec.
 31, at 6:15 a.m.) for the last Last Sunrise before my big walk begins.
 It was cold, but beautiful, a reminder of that first ‘last sunrise’ 5 years ago at Plimoth Plantation which was the inspiration for my upcoming walk.